tahelka/MazeRunnerVRUnityGame/README.md

 # Maze Runner VR for Oculus Quest 2

-This is a VR game developed for the Oculus Quest 2 using Unity.
+# VR Maze Explorer

+## About
+**VR Maze Explorer** is a fully immersive virtual reality game built with Unity.
+It challenges players to navigate procedurally generated mazes, avoid or defeat dynamic enemies, and make it to the end as fast as possible.
+It features difficulty scaling, dynamic obstacle placement, and an in-game leaderboard system to keep track of top performers.

+## Features
+- 🧩 Procedurally generated 3D mazes using DFS algorithm
+- 🕷️ Dynamic enemy spawning with NavMesh pathfinding
+- ⚔️ Combat system with hit detection, slicing mechanics, and damage animations
+- 🧠 AI-controlled enemies that seek the player
+- 🕒 In-game timer and health systems
+- 🥇 Score-based leaderboard for Easy, Medium, and Hard levels
+- 🎮 VR integration with hand animation, gripping, and locomotion settings
+- 🔇 Audio and sound effects triggered by user interactions and physics
+- ⛳ Different maze endings with win/loss/quit outcomes

+## Technology Stack
+- **Unity** (URP, XR Interaction Toolkit)
+- **C#** for game logic
+- **NavMesh** for AI pathfinding
+- **TextMeshPro** for UI text rendering
+- **EzySlice** for in-game slicing mechanics
+- **XR Toolkit** for VR interactions (Oculus, etc.)

+## Structure
+- `GameManager.cs` – Handles game state and flow
+- `MazeGenerator.cs` – Builds maze logic, nodes, and obstacles
+- `EnemiesSpawnerManager.cs` – Controls enemy pool and spawn behavior
+- `HealthManager.cs`, `Timer.cs` – Handles player health and game timing
+- `LeaderboardManager.cs` – Stores and displays scores
+- `SliceObject.cs`, `ToolSoundController.cs` – Adds physics-based slicing and sound interaction
+- `NavMeshBaker.cs` – Dynamically bakes NavMeshes on runtime-generated maze tiles

+## Getting Started
+1. Clone the repository into your Unity project directory.
+2. Open in Unity (recommended Unity version: 2022.3+ with XR Toolkit support).
+3. Connect and configure your VR headset.
+4. Play the scene and select a difficulty level.
+5. Navigate through the maze and reach the goal before the enemies do!

 To play the game on your Oculus Quest 2 or in XR Device Simulator on your PC, follow the steps below.

 ### Playing on Oculus Quest 2